Unison Home Ownership Investors

-Unison Home Ownership Investors (commonly known as Unison) is a home ownership investment company based in San Francisco, California.
+Unison Home Ownership Investors (commonly known as Unison) is an American home ownership investment company based in San Francisco, California.
+The company uses a shared ownership model to allow customers to buy a home when they don't have enough capital to get a normal mortgage taking a percentage of the gain when the house is sold.
+The company also provides reverse mortgages for people to release funds out of an existing real estate asset taking a share of capital gain.
+The funding is provided by institutional investors such as pension funds.

 History

-Current company chairman Thomas Sponholtz founded the company that is now known as Unison in 2004, but the company did not start becoming involved in home ownership investment until 2007.
+Thomas Sponholtz founded the company as FirstREX in 2004, but the company did not start becoming involved in home ownership investment until 2007.
+Sponholtz became the company's chief executive.

 Sponholtz founded Unison as a way to connect institutional investors to local real estate agents and home buyers who didn't have the capital required to purchase a home and didn't want to take out loans, make monthly payments, or incur debt.
 Jim Riccitelli joined Unison as co-CEO several years later and served as head of the company's customer education program.
 From 2017 to 2019, Riccitelli assumed the role of president, and would focus on consumer education and financial literacy.

-In May 2013 the company announced it would provide down payment funding in combination with the portfolio loans of HomeStreet Bank.
+In 2013 the company announced it would provide down payment funding in combination with the portfolio loans of HomeStreet Bank and with RPM Mortgage loans in California.

-On September 19, 2013, the company announced that it would be launching its down payment funding in combination with RPM Mortgage loans in California.

-On July 11, 2016, the company announced that it would be launching its down payment funding in combination with Guild Mortgage loans in Washington.
-On August 1, 2016, they announced that they expanded the availability to consumers in Oregon and California.

-On August 8, 2016, the company announced it would offer its down payment funding with California Mortgage Company (First Cal) on single-family homes, condos and townhomes in combination with conventional loans meeting conforming and super-conforming guidelines.
+In 2016, it launched its down payment funding in combination with Guild Mortgage loans in Washington and they expanded the availability to consumers in Oregon and California.
+That same year the company announced it would offer its down payment funding with California Mortgage Company (First Cal) on single-family homes, condos and townhomes in combination with conventional loans meeting conforming and super-conforming guidelines.

 On December 5, 2016, FirstREX changed its name to Unison Home Ownership Investors.

-On February 1, 2017, the company was featured in HousingWire, highlighting additional states of operation.